-Simply put, vintage just plain adds soul to a room.
-And while it's true of any room, it brings a special authenticity to a bedroom, a space where you can let your hair down and be yourself possibly more than anywhere else in your home.
-Vintage is a way to express your unique tastes and personality with pieces that are nostalgic and treasured in equal parts.
-And besides, it just looks really cool.
+Simply put, vintage style adds soul to any space.
+And while it's true of any part of the house, there is something uniquely special about seeing the aesthetic come to life in the bedroom — a space where you can let your hair down and be yourself possibly more than anywhere else in your home.
+Vintage style is a way to express your unique tastes and personality with pieces that are equal parts nostalgic and treasured.
+Besides, it also just looks really cool.

-What's your fave vintage era?
+What's your favorite vintage era?
 The atomic fabulousness of the '50s?
-The free-spirited vibe of the '70s?
-Whatever it is, you can go all out in your bedroom and recapture that time in decor history.
-Ashley Palmer of Retro Den has nailed the aesthetic of the '70s in her own bedroom.
-The macrame wall hanging, paint-by-number art pieces, and maize throw blanket come together for a totally groovy look.
+The carefree vibe of the '70s?
+Whatever it is, you can go all out in your bedroom and recapture the spirit of that time period.
+Ashley Daly of Retro Den has nailed the aesthetic of the '70s in her own bedroom.
+The macrame wall decor, paint-by-number art pieces, and maize throw blanket come together for a totally groovy look.

 3. Allow a single piece to take center stage.

 If you have a particularly extraordinary piece of vintage furniture, give it plenty of space to shine in your bedroom.
 In this setup belonging to Chanel Dror Tarlo from the team over at Camille Styles, a midcentury chair in the corner brims with character and looks amazing all on its own.
 A vintage rug completes the scene.

 4. Bring in vintage bedding.